jzal03/book-opmanual-dd24/src/building-start/flight-controller-initialization.md

 1. Identify the `"Connect"` button in the top right corner (right now it will be green as the Flight Controller is not connected yet)
     ```{figure} ../_images/software-initialization/CFC_connect_button.png

-    `"Connect"` button in the top-right corner of Cleanflight Configurator
+    `"Connect"` button in the top-right corner of Betaflight Configurator

 1. Select the correct connection port